JobService/job-service-deploy/production-swarm/README.md

 # Production Docker Swarm Deployment

 The Production Docker Stack Deployment supports the deployment of the Job Service on Docker Swarm.
-This folder contains the `docker-stack.yml` file a `rabbitmq.env` file and an `environment.sh` file.
+This folder contains the `docker-stack.yml` file, a `rabbitmq.env` file and an `environment.sh` file.

 ## Service Configuration